-This Western Snowy Plover Habitat Management Plan ("Plan") has been developed to address management of the western snowy plover (Charadrius alexandrines nivosus) ("WSP") within the portion of the Balboa Peninsula that the U.S. Fish and Wildlife Service (USFWS) has designated as Critical Habitat Unit 48, for the federally listed threatened WSP as well as areas to the east of Critical Habitat Unit.
+This Western Snowy Plover Habitat Management Plan ("Plan") has been developed to address management of the western snowy plover (Charadrius alexandrinus nivosus) ("WSP") within the portion of the Balboa Peninsula that the U.S. Fish and Wildlife Service (USFWS) has designated as Critical Habitat Unit 48, for the federally listed threatened WSP as well as areas to the east of Critical Habitat Unit.
 Although the focus of the Plan is the WSP, conservation measures for the restoration and health of the beach dune habitat are also included.
 An earlier version of this Plan was prepared by Dudek, dated June 2018, which was distributed to the public for review and comment and a variety of comments were received.
-This updated version of the Plan has been prepared to be responsive to the comments received, including the most recent comments submitted by the public in response to a public meeting on May 20, 2019, as well as to further document ongoing actions by various City of Newport Beach ("City") departments to protect the WSP on City beaches.
-This Plan also has been prepared to ensure compliance with the Natural Resources Elements of the City's General Plan and the City's Local Coastal Program.
-This Plan includes an "Adaptive Management" component, wherein modifications to the Plan would be incorporated where monitoring demonstrates that measures included in the Plan require such modification to ensure adequate protection for the WSP within the Critical Habitat area and areas to the east of the Critical Habitat area.
-This Plan also responds to letters submitted to the City by the California Coastal Commission^{1,2} addressing protection of the WSP and letters from USFWS that provide suggested measures to enhance WSP protection and conservation^{3,4.} As discussed below in various sections of this plan, a large number of the measures proposed by CCC and USFWS have been incorporated into this plan for the geographic areas of the City addressed in this Plan.
+An updated version, dated July 2019 by Glenn Lukos Associates (GLA) ("GLA July Plan") was prepared to be responsive to the comments received, including the comments submitted by the public in response to a public meeting on May 20, 2019, as well as to further document ongoing actions by various City of Newport Beach ("City") departments to protect the WSP on City beaches.
+The GLA July Plan also was prepared to ensure compliance with the Natural Resources Elements of the City's General Plan and the City's Local Coastal Program and included an "Adaptive Management" component, wherein modifications to the Plan would be incorporated where monitoring demonstrates that measures included in the Plan require such modification to ensure adequate protection for the WSP within the Critical Habitat area and areas to the east of the Critical Habitat area.
+The GLA July Plan also responded to letters submitted to the City by the California Coastal Commission^{1,2} addressing protection of the WSP and letters from USFWS that provide suggested measures to enhance WSP protection and conservation^{3,4.} As discussed below in various sections of this Plan, many of the measures proposed by CCC and USFWS were previously incorporated into the Plan for the geographic areas of the City.
+Following review of the July 2019 GLA Plan, the California Coastal Commission provided additional recommendations and the City met with USFWS and received comments from USFWS following the meeting.
+This updated version of the Plan responds to and incorporates the Coastal Commission's and USFWS recommendations, while retaining the features of the July 2019 Plan such as the adaptive management approach, which is a key component of the Plan.
+This updated version has also been informed by data collected during the initial phase of a graduate project by a California State University Fullerton student under the supervision of Tony Bomkamp of GLA.